 • Financial responsibilities

-• Roles of each family member in caregiving responsibilities
+• Role of each family member in sharing caregiving responsibilities

 • Struggles with managing work, personal responsibilities and caring for loved one

 • Emotions that come with the caregiving journey

 • Underlying family or relational concerns

 It is important that these issues are identified and managed efficiently.
 Preparing for them can reduce the stresses and strains from caregiving, and in the process, enhance and strengthen family relationships and dynamics.